 To have a ring resized, please follow the link to our Request Resizing Form.

-Due to the nature of tungsten, we are unable to offer any resizing on tungsten rings.
-We do have an exchange program for our tungsten rings.
+Due to the nature of tungsten, cobalt and ceramic, we cannot offer free resizing for rings made of those metals.
+We do have an exchange program for our tungsten, cobalt and ceramic rings.
 Please contact us for more information.

 Ring Sizing Tips